 Beef Marinade

-- 3 tablespoon water room temperature
+- 3 tablespoon water cold

-- 1 tablespoon cornstarch or tapioca starch / potato starch
+- 1 tablespoon cornstarch

 - 1 teaspoon regular soy sauce or light soy sauce

-- ½ teaspoon baking soda to tenderize the beef
+- ½ teaspoon baking soda

 - 1 tablespoon vegetable oil or any neutral oil